Flexity: Overview

 Flexity trams and LRVs usually belong to one of six standard models.
 Manufactured from corrosion-resistant carbon steel and featuring driver's cabs made with glass-reinforced plastic, they have a modular design that is customizable to meet specific operators' demands, including a variety of track gauges and voltages.
 The modules can also be replaced easily in case of damage.

 Flexity trams can be built for both bi-directional and uni-directional systems.
 A low-floor design with multi-purpose areas is standard on most models, allowing easy access to the vehicles for wheelchair users.
-There are also high-floor configurations for Flexity LRVs, and can be designed for tram-train operations.
+There are also high-floor configurations for Flexity LRVs, and they can be designed for tram-train operations.